jsuraj/jsuraj.github.io/src/content/projects/website-builder-ai.md

 Imagine having a tool that allows you to build a website effortlessly, where you can simply drag and drop elements into place, customize them with precision, and preview your creation across devices—all without writing a single line of code.
-The goal was to build a soultion close to this.
+The goal was to build a solution close to this.

 ## Key Features of the Website Builder